cdupont/keycloak-hs/docs/tutorial.md

 ```

 At this stage, we have a JWT!
 It contains a lot of informations about the user.
+It can be sent to one of your applications.
-It can be now verified autonomously, without anymore communication with Keycloak.
+This application will be able to verify it autonomously, without any communication with Keycloak.

 ```
     -- Verify the token and retrieve the claims contained within.